brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 ## app_rpt Tune Display

 I've been looking at the `app_rpt` code to try to figure out what "5kHz point" really means in terms of the IAX2 voice data flowing onto the network.
-You can figure this out by counting spaces.
+You can only figure this out by counting spaces.

-The meter is driven by a peak amplitude `apeak` which is compted (`chan_simpleusb.c`) from the minimum `amin` and maximum `amax` 16-bit signed PCM values seen in each sample window:
+The meter is driven by a peak amplitude variable `apeak` which is compted (`chan_simpleusb.c`) from the minimum `amin` and maximum `amax` 16-bit signed PCM values seen in each sample window: